 Under the RenovAR tender program, power purchase agreements have already been awarded to more than 4 GW.
 Scatec entered the market in 2017 and is currently constructing a 117 MW solar power plant in partnership with Equinor that will be owned 50% by Scatec and 50% by Equinor..

 At the start of 2020, renewable energy constitutes 3% of Bangladesh’s electricity generation, with 600 MW installed – including 326 MW of solar power systems, the majority from small scale, rooftop systems.
 The Government aims to boost the share of renewable sources in its energy mix up to 10 percent of generation by 2021 and double it by 2030, counting on the development of large scale solar plants, having signed initial agreements for more than 1GW, but also energy efficiency, and wind.

 The Egyptian Government launched a solar Feed-in-Tariff programme in 2015 with a goal of generating 20% of energy from renewable sources by 2022.
-With 1.8 GW and covering 36 km², the Benban site near Aswan is in 2019 the world’s largest one-site solar project.
+With a planned capacity of 1.8 GW and covering 36 km², the Benban site near Aswan was in 2019 the world’s largest one-site solar project.
 Scatec entered the market in 2015 and with 390 MW in operation, the company is the largest solar developer in Egypt.

 The Government of Pakistan has set in motion a plan to increase the share of renewable energy into its electric power mix to 30% by 2030.
 The 150 MW project portfolio in Sindh was awarded a “costs plus tariff” by the National Electric Power Regulatory Authority (NEPRA) in 2020.